-This option is only available when BIND 9 is compiled with the --enable-filter-aaaa option on the "configure" command line.
-It is intended to help the transition from IPv4 to IPv6 by not giving IPv6 addresses to DNS clients unless they have connections to the IPv6 Internet.
+This option is intended to help the transition from IPv4 to IPv6 by not giving IPv6 addresses to DNS clients unless they have connections to the IPv6 Internet.
 This is not recommended unless absolutely necessary.
 The default is no. The filter-aaaa-on-v4 option may also be specified in view statements to override the global filter-aaaa-on-v4 option.

-If yes, the DNS client is at an IPv4 address, in filter-aaa, and if the response does not include DNSSEC signatures, then all AAAA records are deleted from the response.
+If yes, the DNS client is at an IPv4 address, in filter-aaaa, and if the response does not include DNSSEC signatures, then all AAAA records are deleted from the response.
 This filtering applies to all responses and not only authoritative responses.